Our Approach to Skin Cancer Treatment

-Your care for skin cancer at MD Anderson includes a treatment plan customized to your specific type of cancer.
+Your skin cancer treatment at MD Anderson includes a plan customized to your specific type of cancer.
 Surgery is the most common therapy for skin cancer.
 Basal and squamous cell skin cancers usually are removed by one of the surgeries listed below.

 Very thin layers of tissue are removed and looked at immediately under a microscope.
 If skin cancer cells can be seen in the layer, the dermatologic surgeon continues shaving off layers one at a time until all cancerous tissue is removed.
 Mohs surgery causes less scarring and has a shorter healing period than removing the entire area at once.